nsnam/ns-3-dev-git/doc/tutorial/source/tweaking.rst

 .. sourcecode:: bash

-  $ ./waf --run "scratch/myfirst --PrintHelp"
+  $ ./ns3 --run "scratch/myfirst --PrintHelp"

-This will ask Waf to run the ``scratch/myfirst`` script and pass the command line argument ``--PrintHelp`` to the script.
+This will ask ns3 to run the ``scratch/myfirst`` script and pass the command line argument ``--PrintHelp`` to the script.
 The quotes are required to sort out which program gets which argument.
 The command line parser will now see the ``--PrintHelp`` argument and respond with,